ArKT-7/won-deployer/guide/English/won-deployer-install-en.md

 >
 > If you need any help, please contact us in [Telegram chat](https://t.me/nabuwoa)

+> [!NOTE]
+> It’s recommended to flash stock MIUI or HyperOS for the First time install.

 > [!Warning]
 > All your data will be erased!
 Back up now if needed.